Subdiffusion of heavy quark in hot QCD matter by the fractional Langevin equation: Introduction

-This raises the question: Could the anomalous process for HQs provide a better explanation for the observed data?
-To explore this, we need to study if the anomalous behaviour seen in nonrelativistic Brownian particles also occurs in relativistic ones.
-By doing so, we can see if anomalous motion might explain the discrepancies in energy loss for HQs in the QGP medium.
+{ In conventional Langevin approaches, the description of the HQs energy loss is twofold: while these approaches are effective in modelling elastic energy loss, they face significant challenges in accurately capturing radiative energy loss.
+It is possible to address this by introducing an additional force term that accounts for emitted gluon radiation.
+This method has been effectively employed in previous studies \cite{PhysRevC.88.044907}, demonstrating that with appropriate modifications, conventional Langevin frameworks can also handle radiative energy loss scenarios.
+Further, this approach describes the elliptic flow ($v_2$) of heavy hadrons \cite{PhysRevC.97.014907}. {$R_{AA}$ and the $v_2$ are primary observables associated with HQs measured at both RHIC and LHC energies.
+However, the first experimental results were a surprise.
+Nearly all existing models encounter challenges in effectively describing both the $R_{AA}$ and $v_2$ simultaneously \cite{Das:2015ana,SUN2019134933}.
+This challenge is not limited to RHIC energy; similar difficulties are also evident in results from LHC energy collisions.
+Toward the understanding of the $R_{AA}$ and $v_2$ puzzle for the HQs, one can consider the subdiffusion for the HQs motion in the QGP medium.} This raises the question: Could the anomalous process for the HQs provide a better explanation for the observed experimental data?
+To explore this, I need to study if the anomalous behaviour seen in nonrelativistic Brownian particles also occurs in relativistic ones.
+By doing so, I can see if anomalous motion might explain the discrepancies in energy loss for HQs in the QGP medium.
 In recent years, there has been increasing interest in studying processes in random disordered materials and systems that show chaotic behavior.
 In these systems, the duration of any regular motion is unpredictable.
 A well-known example is anomalous diffusion.
-Anomalous diffusion has applications in many fields, such as nonlinear dynamics \cite{ZASLAVSKY2002461}, in complex systems \cite{doi:10.1080/08927020008044119}, molecular chemistry \cite{zumofen1994spectral}, biology \cite{PhysRevLett.95.260603}, and the finance market \cite{PhysRevE.65.037106,PhysRevE.66.046118}.
-In anomalous diffusion, the $\langle x(t)^2\rangle$ of a diffusing particle does not follow Einstein's law.
-Instead, it is described by a power function with a non-integer exponent as \cite{balescu1995anomalous,bouchaud1990anomalous,metzler2000random, PhysRevLett.85.5655, PhysRevLett.104.238102,oliveira2019anomalous,sokolov2005diffusion,lutz2001fractional, PhysRevE.107.024105,PhysRevLett.125.240606,PhysRevE.104.024115,PhysRevE.108.034113} :
+Anomalous diffusion has applications in many fields, such as nonlinear dynamics \cite{ZASLAVSKY2002461}, in complex systems \cite{doi:10.1080/08927020008044119}, molecular chemistry \cite{ZUMOFEN1994303}, biology \cite{PhysRevLett.95.260603}, and the finance market \cite{PhysRevE.65.037106,PhysRevE.66.046118}.
+In anomalous diffusion, the $\langle x(t)^2\rangle$ of a Brownian particle does not follow Einstein's law.
+Instead, it is described by a power function with a non-integer exponent as \cite{balescu1995anomalous,BOUCHAUD1990127, PhysRevLett.85.5655, PhysRevLett.104.238102,oliveira2019anomalous,sokolov2005diffusion,lutz2001fractional, PhysRevE.107.024105,PhysRevLett.125.240606,PhysRevE.104.024115,PhysRevE.108.034113} :